intmus/inttheory19-20/_14-secondary-dominant-functions/a2-tx-secdoms.md

 We raise the third to become the leading tone in G. F becomes F#

 It is called secondary dominant because it is the dominant chord of a different key.
 We use these chords to emphasize and decorate chords.
 A secondary dominant that leads to a V chord would be a V in the key of V (V/V).
 A secondary dominant that leads to a ii chord would be a V in the key of ii (V/ii).

-What is a secondary dominant?
-- a false tonicization to lead to a chord and extend its function Instead of a ii7 - V, you can use a V7/V - V.
- - in C, the V7/V is spelled DF#AC, as opposed to ii7 DFAC.
- - this creates a tonicization to the V chord

  In review: Primary function of chords: tonic, dominant, pre-dominant, vi chord thing